thruthesky/fireflutter/docs/push_notification.md

 ```

+##  hierarchy of sending priority

+  - action >> topic >> tokens >> uids
+  - if action is not null, topic, tokens, uids will be ignored
+  - if action is null and topic is not null, then tokens and uids will be ignored
+  - if action and topic is null, and tokens is not null then uids will be ignored
+  - if action, topic, and tokens are null, then uids will be used

 ## 4 Different way to send push notification

 Sending push message using `tokens`, `uids`, `topic` will directly send the push notification to users.